 Advance Reservations Required

-If you’ve ever shown up at a museum only to find it’s sold out for the day, you already know that many of the world’s most popular museums have adopted an online reservation system.
-Visit the museum’s website to find out if they have one.
+If you’ve ever shown up at a top-rated museum only to find it’s sold out for the day, you already know the disappointment of potentially missing your only chance to see it.
+Fortunately, many of the world’s most popular museums have adopted an online reservation system.
+Put museum websites on your pre-trip checklist to find out if they have one.
 Reservations are virtually required for the following:

 - Accademia (Florence, Italy)